 What Causes Vaginal Dryness?

-Thus, a reduction in Estrogen levels not only dries up the vaginal canal but it also thins down the vaginal walls due to loss of tissues.
+Thus, a reduction in Estrogen level not only dries up the vaginal canal but it also thins down the vaginal wall due to loss of vaginal tissue.

 Taking Care of a Dry and Itchy Vagina

 There are several steps that you can take to prevent and heal a dry and itchy vagina.
 Both conventional western medicine and the Ayurvedic medicine also have their own approaches.

 To cure vaginal dryness, a common approach is to apply estrogen creams on the affected area.
 This can be done in several ways:

 - Vaginal Ring: vaginal ring is a flexible system that is inserted into the vagina.
 It releases small amounts of estrogen over time.
 This helps to restore the estrogen levels in the body.
 It is replaced after 90 days.

 - Vaginal Cream: It is applied directly on the skin.
 It also supplements the estrogen.

 - Vaginal Tablet: It is a pill inserted into the vagina and also intended to boost estrogen level.

 - Nutritional therapy involving vitamin d, collagen and healthy fats